-The ‘wet season’ is hot, especially during the day, when temperatures can range between 32.4 and 36.5 degrees Celsius.
-Even at night, it rarely drops below 20 degrees Celsius during spring and summer.
-It also rains.
+The ‘wet season’ is hot, especially during the day when temperatures can range between 32.4 and 36.5 degrees Celsius.
+Even at night it rarely drops below 20 degrees Celsius during spring and summer and it also rains.
 Sometimes a lot.
-In fact, Cobbold Gorge has recorded as much as 235.7mm rainfall in a single January day.
-Over the course of the ‘wet season’, the Cobbold Gorge weather oscillates between very hot and dry, to hot and wet.
-On average, the area receives 782.5mm of rain during the ‘wet season’ which is from November to March.
+In fact, Cobbold Gorge has recorded as much as 235.7mm rainfall in a single January day!
+Over the course of the ‘wet season’ – the Cobbold Gorge weather oscillates between very hot and dry, to hot and wet, and receives on average 782.5mm of rain.

-Not only do these conditions make it uncomfortable for visitors, they also mean that Cobbold Gorge and Village is sometimes completely isolated from Forsayth, and other nearby townships, due to flooded roads.
-This is not specific to just Cobbold Gorge and Village, many parts of the Gulf of Carpentaria and Cape York Peninsula become isolated during the ‘wet’, with impassable roads and bridges.
-So, for that reason, Cobbold Gorge and Village is closed during the ‘wet season’, from November to March.
+As well as being an ‘uncomfortable’ time, these ‘wet season’ weather conditions also mean that Cobbold Gorge and Village is sometimes completely isolated from Forsayth and other nearby townships due to flooded roads.
+We’re not the only ones though – many parts of the Gulf of Carpentaria and Cape York Peninsula become isolated during the ‘wet’, with impassable roads and bridges.
+So, weather wise, this isn’t a great time to visit Cobbold Gorge Tours and Village – which is why we’re closed during the ‘wet season’ from November to March.

-© Cobbold Gorge 2021
+© Cobbold Gorge 2023